luispedro/diskhash/README.md

 ## Statibility

 This is _beta_ software.
 It is good enough that I am using it, but the API can change in the future with little warning.
-The binary format will be fixed once there is an upload to PyPI or Stackage, but that format is versioned (the magic string encodes its version, so changes can be detected).
+The binary format is versioned (the magic string encodes its version, so changes can be detected).

 [Automated unit testing](https://travis-ci.org/luispedro/diskhash) ensures that basic mistakes will not go uncaught.